Run WinSCP as a Windows Service with AlwaysUp

 Since we want to run our sample script, we enter /script= followed by the full path to our script.
 Be sure to quote the entire path to your script if it contains a space, as ours does.

-• In the Name field, enter the name that you will call the application in AlwaysUp.
+• Finally, in the Name field, enter the name that you will call the application in AlwaysUp.
 We suggest WinSCP Script but you can specify another name if you like.

 WinSCP Windows Service: General Tab